5 Spices That Will Help You Lose Belly Fat

 Does Black Pepper Help With Weight Loss?
 We Have The Answer.

 Cinnamon contains powerful antioxidants called polyphenols that are proven to alter body composition and improve insulin sensitivity.
-An animal study printed in Archives of Biochemistry and Biophysics showed that the addition of dietary cinnamon reduced the accumulation of belly fat.
+An animal study printed in the Archives of Biochemistry and Biophysics showed that the addition of dietary cinnamon reduced the accumulation of belly fat.
 And a series of studies printed in the American Journal of Clinical Nutrition found that adding a heaping teaspoon cinnamon to a starchy meal may help stabilize blood sugar and ward off insulin spikes.
-Sprinkle cinnamon in your morning oats and smoothies for a smaller waist, less cravings, and appetite control.
+Sprinkle cinnamon in your morning oats and smoothies for a smaller waist, fewer cravings, and appetite control.

 Add mustard to your meal, and feel the burn—literally!
-Scientists at England's Oxford Polytechnic Institute found that by eating 1 teaspoon of mustard (about 5 calories) can boost the metabolism by up to 25 percent for several hours after eating.
+Scientists at England's Oxford Polytechnic Institute found that eating 1 teaspoon of mustard (about 5 calories) can boost the metabolism by up to 25 percent for several hours after eating.
 Not only that, a study published in the Asian Journal of Clinical Nutrition found that visceral adipose tissue of rats fed a diet of pure lard was lowered when the diet was supplemented with mustard oil.
 The Zero Belly benefits can be attributed to allyl isothiocyanates, phytochemicals that give the mustard its characteristic flavor.
 Just be sure you're heating things up with a pure and low-calorie variety (mustard seeds and vinegar).
 That means avoiding anything that's neon yellow or honey-based.